A User Experience Question

 - Your content is more in-depth.
 Thin content gets the evil eye from Google.
 Pages or posts that are substantial and answer questions are good.

-- Provides more internal linking opportunities to other fabulous content within your website.
+- Provides more internal linking opportunities to other fabulous content on your website.

 Let’s Be Realistic Folks